-A second extension of the system for QA, was the inclusion of a Named Entity Classifier.
-The Alpino system already includes heuristics for recognizing proper names.
-Thus, the classifier needs to classify strings which have been assigned a NAME part of speech by grammatical analysis, as being of the subtype PER, ORG, GEO or MISC.1 To this end, we collected lists of person names (120K), geographical names (12K), organization names (26k), and miscalleneous items (2K).
-The data are primarily extracted from the Twente News Corpus, a collection of over 300 million words of newspaper text, which comes with annotation for the names of people, organizations, and locations, involved in a particular news story.
-For unknown names, a maximum entropy classifier was trained, using the Dutch part of the shared task for CONLL 2003.2 The accuracy on unseen CONLL data of the resulting classifier (which combines dictionary look-up and a maximum entropy classifier) is 88.2%.
+Alpino includes heuristics for recognizing proper names.
+For the QA task, named entity classification was added.
+To this end, we collected lists of person names (120K), geographical names (12K), organization names (26k), and miscalleneous items (2K).
+The data are primarily extracted from the Twente News Corpus, a collection of over 300 million words of newspaper text, which comes with relevant annotation.
+For unknown names, a maximum entropy classifier was trained, using the Dutch part of the shared task for CONLL 2003.
+The accuracy on unseen CONLL data of the resulting classifier (which combines dictionary look-up and a maximum entropy classifier) is 88.2%.

-To this end, the text collection was tokenized (into 78 million words) and segmented into (4.1 million) sentences.
-Parsing this amount of text takes well over 500 CPU days.
-We used a Beowulf Linux cluster of 128 Pentium 4 processors3 to complete the process in about three weeks.
-The dependency trees are stored as (25 Gb of) XML.
+The Dutch text collection for CLEF was tokenized and segmented into (4.1 million) sentences, and parsed in full.
+We used a Beowulf Linux cluster of 128 Pentium 4 processors to complete the process in about three weeks.
+The dependency trees are stored as XML.